DoctorWh012/Client-Side-Prediction/README.md

     }
 }
 ```
-> As you can see we have a reference to a script called movement, Movement controller is responsible for getting and sending the player input to the server as well as doing server reconciliation.
+> As you can see we have a reference to a script called movement, `Movementcontroller` is responsible for getting and sending the player input to the server as well as doing server reconciliation.
-The movement script is responsible for getting the player input and moving the player as well as sending the result of the input back to the client, the movementController should run only on the localPlayer and the movement should run both in the local and netPlayer
+The `Movement` script is responsible for receiving the player input and moving the player as well as sending the result of the movement back to the client, the `MovementController` should run only on the localPlayer and the movement should run both in the local and netPlayer

-We will have a look on the movement script soon but first let's first send the inputs to the server
+We will have a look on the movement script soon but first let's send the inputs to the server
 ```cs
 private void Update()
 {